esursino/AWS-Project-Beginner-Portfolio-2023/README.md

 Don't Be Afraid to Dive In 🌊
 I know how intimidating it can be to start something new.
 The sheer volume of information out there can feel overwhelming.
 But remember: every expert was once a beginner.
 Don't let fear hold you back from learning and growing.
 This portfolio is a safe space for you to explore, make mistakes, and learn—because that's what this journey is all about.

+I have ADHD and have had it since time has started - If I can do this than you can too.

 "The expert at anything was once a beginner." – Helen Hayes So what are you waiting for?
 Roll up your sleeves and dive into these projects.
 Each one is broken down into super-detailed steps, so you won't get lost.
 And if you have questions or get stuck somewhere, feel free to reach out.
 We're all in this together.